battleskorpion/nadivided-dev/README.md

 # North America Divided

+ NOTE: ASK BEFORE USING ANYTHING NATIVE TO OUR MOD.
+THANK YOU FOR YOUR CONSIDERATION.
+WE WILL ALMOST ALWAYS ACCEPT :)

  If youre going to be using development / github branches of the mod, Github Desktop (https://desktop.github.com) is highly reccommended, although not essential.
 Github Desktop provides an easy way to sync changes.